Start Packing Your ItemsGet a Free

-To get started with your packing, you will need boxes and packing materials — newsprint, bubble wrap, tissue paper, packing tape, a marker, and scissors.
-Then, consider designating an empty room as a workplace for packing all of your items.
-It is a good idea to use a large table, covered with a blanket or sheet, so that you can have a good work surface for packing your items.
+To get started with your packing, you will need boxes and packing supplies — newsprint, bubble wrap, packing peanuts, tissue paper, packing tape, a marker, and scissors.
+Then, consider designating an empty room as a workplace for packing all of your items and moving supplies.
+It is a good idea to use a large table, covered with a blanket or sheet so that you can have a good work surface for packing your items.
 It may be helpful to have a second table nearby for soon-to-be-packed items as well.

 We have a useful section in our FAQ about how to pack, if you need help.
-If you’re looking to purchase packing materials, Stevens Worldwide Van Lines has a great form for buying materials or we have a packing price list so you can get an idea of what My Guys Moving charges for packing materials.
+If you’re looking to purchase packing materials, You can call (804) 744-2400 to receive our packing price list so you can get an idea of what My Guys Moving charges for packing materials.

 It is important to select the proper size of box to use for your packing.
 To minimize damage, select boxes suitable for your items.
 Make sure that your boxes are not packed too heavy as they can break open, or too light as they can crush when stacked.

 The 3.0 cubic foot box, or “3.0”, is the all-purpose box.
-They can be used for anything from small kitchen appliances, pots and pans to smaller lamp bases, and small wrapped picture frames.4.5 cubic foot box
+They can be used for anything from small kitchen appliances, pots and pans to smaller lamp bases, and small wrapped picture frames.

 Mirror cartons are constructed of 4 individual pieces, so they can be made smaller and larger, based on the size of the item that needs packing.
-Mirror cartons are typically used for packing mirrors, pictures and small glass table tops.Wardrobe Cartons
+Mirror cartons are typically used for packing mirrors, pictures, and small glass tabletops.

 Wardrobe cartons are specially constructed and used for transporting hanging clothing during your move.
 For local moving, we do offer used wardrobe rental for half the price of getting new wardrobe cartons.